 69 You are the Holy One of God – "I am"

 The historical question of the original setting in time and place (and purpose, to the extent we can figure it out) of a passage always is our first question when we read scripture, before we apply or discern the passage as God's word to us and for us.
-Jesus' disciples later would be with him in the upper room when he broke bread and told him it was his body, when he poured wine and declared it the cup of the new covenant, but that hadn't happened yet; Jesus' disciples would not have heard this chapter in Eucharistic terms, though the contemporary church often does.
+Jesus' disciples later would be with him in the upper room when he broke bread and told them it was his body, when he poured wine and declared it the cup of the new covenant, but that hadn't happened yet.
+Jesus' disciples would not have heard Jesus' words in this chapter in terms of the Last Supper/Lord's Supper or a post-resurrection Eucharistic meal with the risen Christ—though the contemporary church usually does.
 During distribution of the sacrament, the contemporary church often sings Sr. Suzanne Toolan's "I am the Bread of Life" based on John 6.

 We call Jesus "Lord".
 In Saxon England, the Lord provided the loaf, the bread, the sustenance to the community.